-Learning Walls are visual classroom displays that centre around a LEARNING INTENTION and include elements such as text scaffolds, word walls, and bump it up walls.
+Learning Walls are visual classroom displays that center around a LEARNING INTENTION and include elements such as text scaffolds, word walls, and bump-it-up walls.

-They support students on their learning journey, becoming a reference point for them as they work towards knowledge, understanding and application of skills.
-Anything that builds on your student knowledge as they work towards their LEARNING INTENTION can be included.
-The wall is not linear like a Bump It Up Wall – it grows in any direction, depending on your students needs.
+They support students on their learning journey, becoming a reference point for them as they work towards knowledge, understanding, and application of skills.
+Anything that builds on your students’ knowledge as they work towards their LEARNING INTENTION can be included.
+The wall is not linear like a Bump It Up Wall – it grows in any direction, depending on your students’ needs.